 In 1982 Stewart did get 12 starts, mostly in May, but the rest were spot starts, and as the year wore on he became more disappointed that he never had more opportunities to start on a regular basis.
 He did let it be known, but there wasn’t a lot Weaver felt he could do.
 Stewart won 10 games (against nine losses), but saw his ERA climb to 4.14, in part because of problems due to bone chips in both knees which occasioned a 21-day disabled-list stint and a very brief two-game rehab stay in Hagerstown.
 The Orioles finished second, by just one game, to the Brewers for tops in the AL East.
 Sammy had pitched in the next-to-last game of the season, against the Brewers.
 Milwaukee had a one-game lead.
 Scott McGregor had given up three early runs to the Brewers, but Stewart came into a game tied 3-3 and allowed just two hits and no runs in the final 5⅔ innings, while watching his teammates build an 11-3 game and pull into a dead heat for first place with one game to play.
 Jim Palmer was outpitched by Don Sutton in the final game, turning a 4-1 deficit over to the Orioles bullpen after five-plus innings.
 The final was Milwaukee 10, Baltimore 2.
 It was another year watching the postseason from home.

 Things fell apart for the team in 1984.
 The Orioles finished 19 games out of first place.
-Stewart led the staff again, this time appearing in 60 games and became a defined closer, finishing 39 games.
+Stewart led the staff again, this time appearing in 60 games and became a defined closer, finishing 39 games and with a career-high 13 saves.
 He was 7-4, with an improved 3.29 ERA.
 It wasn’t much better in 1985, and Stewart finished almost as many games (36), while pitching quite a few more innings and seeing significant increases in the number of hits, walks, and more than double the number of home runs allowed.
 His ERA at 3.61 was still superior to the team’s 4.38.
 On December 17, 1985, Stewart was traded to the Boston Red Sox for infielder Jackie Gutierrez.
 Boston was anxious to build a better bullpen.

 On November 12 Stewart was granted free agency – in other words, the Red Sox let him go.